-The Official Home and Away Tour is one of the easiest ways to take in some of the show’s key sights, while learning more about the locations and the show’s history.
+The Location Tour of Home and Away is one of the easiest ways to take in some of the show’s key sights, while learning more about the locations and the show’s history.
 With hundreds of locations dotted around Greater Sydney, you could easily spend days working your way around the area, and a tour is the perfect option if you’ve only got a few hours to spare.

-Tours cost just AUD $105 per person and depart Mon, Tue, Wed and Fri at 1.15pm.
-The tour lasts approximately 4 hours.
+Tours cost just AUD $135 per person (around £73.60 GBP) and depart Monday, Tuesday, Wednesday, Friday and Sunday at 10:30am.
+The tour lasts approximately 5 hours.

 Since 2013, Flamin’ Galah have been Back to the Bay’s preferred tour partner, offering a unique tour of some of the most famous ‘Summer Bay’ locations throughout Sydney’s stunning Northern Beaches.

 Soak up the Summer Bay lifestyle and re-live your favourite scenes while you explore, photograph and discover the “home” of Home and Away – one of Australia’s finest beaches.
 As well as the golden sands of Palm Beach itself, you’ll see numerous other exterior filming locations such as the Summer Bay Surf Club, The Pier Diner/Alf’s Bait Shop and several Summer Bay houses.

 You will even catch a glimpse of the iconic lighthouse on the headland from Palm Beach.

 As a bonus, you’ll learn lots about Sydney and the beautiful natural surrounding areas, taking in views of national parks, coastal inlets and multi-million dollar real estate.